-Risks not included in the SCR calculation, such as Liquidity Risk and the Other Risks are evaluated based on other quantitative and qualitative techniques / models.
+The Non-quantifiable risks, which are not included in the SCR calculation, are evaluated based on other quantitative and qualitative techniques / models.

 3. Risk Management and control

 As part of Generali Group, LFL operates under a sound Risk Management System in line with the processes and the strategy set by Generali Group.
 To ensure that the risks are managed according to the risk strategy, LFL follows the governance defined in the Group Risk Appetite Framework (RAF).
 RAF governance provides a framework for risk management embedding in day-to-day and extraordinary business operations, control mechanisms as well as escalation and reporting processes.